Chart Color Schemes

 The employment landscape in Cardiff shows performance that lags behind national averages across key labour market indicators

-The ratio of 0.7 workers per resident indicates a higher-than-average level of local employment opportunities.
-Between September 2024 and September 2025, employment levels increased by 2.7%, and labour force increased by 3.3%, causing the unemployment rate to rise by 0.6 percentage points.
-In comparison, Rest of NSW saw a decrease in employment by 0.5% and an increase in unemployment by 0.4 percentage points.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03%, with a state unemployment rate of 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Cardiff's employment mix, local employment is expected to increase by 6.8% over five years and 14.3% over ten years.
+The ratio of 0.7 workers per resident indicated above-average employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 2.6%, and the labour force increased by 3.3%, leading to a rise in unemployment rate by 0.6 percentage points.
+In contrast, Rest of NSW saw employment fall by 0.5% and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 estimated that national employment would expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Cardiff's employment mix suggested local employment should increase by 6.8% over five years and 14.3% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.

 Frequently Asked Questions - Employment